Outlining Anchor Hanover's procurement requirements and how you can become an approved supplier

 Potential suppliers must demonstrate their financial, commercial and technical capability to fully meet our contractual requirements.
 We also look for a clear demonstration of commitment to equal opportunities in employment; training of staff; environmental issues; data security and safe systems of working.

-As part of our continued commitment to efficiency, sustainability and openness, all our tenders are carried out electronically using the Anchor Hanover e-tendering portal.
+As part of our continued commitment to efficiency, sustainability and openness, all our tenders are carried out electronically using the Anchor Hanover Supply Hub Portal.

 Registering is quick and simple and will allow you to receive an automated email alert when a relevant tender is published.